Skip to content

 addressaddress

-Claims are returned in the ID token and/or the UserInfo endpoint response, depending on the response_type and client configuration.
+Claims appear in the ID token, the UserInfo response, or both, depending on response_type and client configuration.

-Pairwise subjects require a salt configured in oidc.secrets.pairwise_salt (default: parako-id-salt).
-In production, set the PAIRWISE_SALT environment variable to override the default with a strong random value.
+Configure with features.oidc.subject_types.
+Pairwise subjects use oidc.secrets.pairwise_salt; in production, set PAIRWISE_SALT to a strong random value.

 TokenDefaultDescription